xtremeonecoder/Data-Extraction-and-Summarisation-in-Shell-Script/README.md

 ## How I solved:
 I developed separate function for each task as well as helper function.
-As I did not use the powerful built-in functions/commands – such as “awk” and so forth, so I had to write long and detailed functions for implementing the given tasks.
+As I did not use the powerful built-in functions/commands – such as `awk` and so forth, so I had to write long and detailed functions for implementing the given tasks.
 I called appropriate tasks functions by matching command and arguments.
-I used “case” statement for controlling them.
+I used `case` statement for controlling them.

 ## Major Commands Used:
-I mostly used cat, cut, sort, uniq, egrep, head and so forth commands for implementing the tasks functions.
-I avoided using “awk” commands.
+I mostly used `cat`, `cut`, `sort`, `uniq`, `egrep`, `head` and so forth commands for implementing the tasks functions.
+I avoided using `awk` commands.